 Banks are usually incorporated as public limited companies in which the decision-making body is the board of directors.
 Managers report to the board of directors, which must comprise at least three members.
-Banks and investment companies are required, with respect to senior managers, to notify the ACPR of the appointment or renewal of their directors.
+Banks are required, with respect to senior managers, to notify the ACPR of the appointment or renewal of their directors.
 The ACPR is entitled, based on similar criteria as those applicable to senior managers, to oppose any appointment or renewal.
 Similarly, the ACPR may demand the resignation of a director as a sanction for breach of an applicable regulation or failure to comply with any of the ACPR's recommendations or injunctions.

 The board is, in particular, responsible for supervising the management and the global situation of the bank as well as the implementation of its strategy.
 At least once a year, the board must review the activities and results of the internal control.

 Banks must appoint two control officers who are responsible for ensuring permanent and periodic control, respectively, and who report to the managers and, as the case may be, the board of directors or the audit committee.

 Banks are also required to appoint a compliance officer (which may be exercised by the permanent officer depending on the bank's size) and a risk management officer.